ECCO-GROUP/ECCO-website/README.md

 #### Creating a release for Production

-1. Now that you're ready to publish to production, let's start by creating a "release" in github to mark a label a point in time in the repository that we released code to prouduction.
+Now that you're ready to publish to production, let's start by creating a "release" in github to mark a point in time in the repository that we released code to prouduction.
-	2. Go to the [ECCO Releases page](https://github.jpl.nasa.gov/18x/ecco/releases) and note the current version number.
+1. Go to the [ECCO Releases page](https://github.jpl.nasa.gov/18x/ecco/releases) and note the current version number.
 For example, it may be something like "v1.10"
-	3. Click "Draft new release" which will take you here: [https://github.jpl.nasa.gov/18x/ecco/releases/new](https://github.jpl.nasa.gov/18x/ecco/releases/new)
+2. Click "Draft new release" which will take you here: [https://github.jpl.nasa.gov/18x/ecco/releases/new](https://github.jpl.nasa.gov/18x/ecco/releases/new)
-	4. Enter a version number for the new release.
+3. Enter a version number for the new release.
 We increment the second number of content updates, bug fixes, items.
 We increment the first number for major site updates like a site redesign.
 So if the current version is v1.10, the next version number could be v1.11.
 It's just a label, don't need to overthink this.
-	5. Be sure that "master"
+4. Be sure that "master"

 More information about creating releases can be found in Github's documentation: [https://help.github.com/articles/creating-releases/](https://help.github.com/articles/creating-releases/)